Grove City, Florida

 Grove City is an unincorporated community and census-designated place (CDP) in Charlotte County, Florida, United States.
 The population was 2,174 at the 2020 census, up from 1,804 at the 2010 census.
 It is part of the Punta Gorda, FL Metropolitan Statistical Area, included in the North Port-Bradenton, Florida Combined Statistical Area.

 History

 Grove City was platted in 1886.
 A post office was established at Grove City in 1887, and remained in operation until 1910.

 Geography

-Grove City is located in western Charlotte County at (26.911966, -82.324933).
+Grove City is located in western Charlotte County.
 It is bordered by Englewood to the north and by Manasota Key to the west across Lemon Bay, an arm of the Gulf of Mexico.
 Rotonda West is to the southeast.

 According to the United States Census Bureau, the Grove City CDP has a total area of 5.8 km2, of which 3.5 km2 is land and 2.3 km2, or 39.54%, is water.